logto-io/connectors/packages/connector-aws-ses/README.md

 ### Create a identity

 - Go to `Amazon Simple Email Service` Console
-- Create a identity, choose one of the following options
+- Create an identity, choose one of the following options
-  - Create a domain
+  - Create an domain
   - Create an email address